kienstra/progress-indicator/README.md

 How to create a content block in WordPress.

+This isn't a React course.
+It's a course on React in WordPress.

+You'll learn how to develop for the WP block editor.

+And you'll see typical setup of a WP block plugin.

 ## What should you know first?

 Only the basics of React.

 The first 12 lessons in [The Beginner's Guide To React](https://egghead.io/courses/the-beginner-s-guide-to-react) should look familiar.

 ## What don't you need to know?